ASTEROID ASTROLOGY

 Union in Synastry

-Synastry comparisons involving Union are among the most practical uses of this asteroid.
-The useful readings are partner's planet on your Union, and Union-to-Union contacts between charts.
-Either pattern describes a bond in which the joining itself will become a significant feature of the relationship, rather than a relationship that is mainly about the individuals.
+Synastry comparisons involving Union are among the practical uses of this asteroid.
+The useful readings are a partner's planet on your Union, or Union-to-Union contacts between charts.
+Either pattern can ask whether joining itself is a central topic in the relationship.

 How to Work with Union

 The most useful first question is the one the asteroid was named for: what kind of union do you want to build?
 This is not the same as who do you want to be with or what do you need in a partner.
 It is a question about the couple as an entity.
 Do you want a household-centered pair, a public-facing pair, an intellectual pair, a spiritual pair?
-Your Union placement will give you a strong initial answer, and your honest reflection will refine it.
+Your Union placement can give language for an initial answer, and honest reflection should refine it.

 Second, ask whether the relationship you are currently building matches that answer.
 Many people with a 10th-house Union who are partnered with someone with a 4th-house Union feel the tension for years before naming it.
 Neither orientation is wrong.
 The issue is that they want different kinds of couples to emerge from the joining, and the decision about which to build (or how to combine them) is one the pair has to make explicitly.